Family Law – Best Family Law Attorneys in Denton County

 Once the parties to a Premarital Agreement are married, the agreement can only be amended or revoked by a written agreement, signed by both parties.
 Just like the original agreement, there is no necessity for consideration in the amendment or revocation.

-At Christman, Kelley, & Clarke, we will manage and evaluate for you the complex legal concepts involved in Premarital Agreements.
+Christman, Kelley, & Clarke are the best family law attorney in Denton County.
+We will manage and evaluate for you the complex legal concepts involved in Premarital Agreements.
 We will educate you on how these agreements work and draft or revise such agreements to suit your particular needs and desires.
 We want to eliminate any risk or confusion and provide you with peace of mind.
 Contact us today and let us answer any questions you might have concerning a pre-marital agreement.

 A Post-Marital Property Agreement is an agreement between spouses altering their rights in separate property, community property, or both.
 Post-marital contracts usually control the distribution of assets or property in a divorce, but can also control many other issues that may be important to the particular couple, including temporary and permanent support, division of assets and debts, confirmation of separate and community property, or even who gets custody of the family pet.